fanxiule/CRD_Fusion/README.md

                --occ_detection
 ```

+It is assumed that the pretrained weights are saved in `models/SceneFlow`.
+The TensorBoard event is saved
-The tensorboard event is saved in `models/eval_SceneFlow` or other directory specified by `--log_dir` and `--model_name`.
+in `models/eval_SceneFlow` or other directory specified by `--log_dir` and `--model_name`.

-Change `--dataset` and `--checkpt` accordingly to evaluate on KITTI 2012/2015 and custom datasets.
-For KITTI datasets,
-set `--resized_height` to 376 and `--resized_width` to 1248.
-For datasets collected by RealSense camera,
-set `--resized_height` to 480 and `--resized_width` to 640.
-For datasets collected by Zed camera, set `--resized_height`
-to 720 and `--resized_width` to 1280
+To perform evaluation on the validation split of KITTI 2012/2015 datasets, change `--dataset` to `kitti2012`
+or `kitti2015`, change `--checkpt` to `models/KITTI2012` or `models/KITTI2015`.
+Lastly, set `--resized_height` to 376
+and `--resized_width` to 1248.
+If you want to save the intermediate results as a TensorBoard event,
+set `--log_frequency` to 5.
+You can also change `--dataset` to `realsense` or `zed` to evaluate on the custom
+datasets. `--resized_height`, `--resized_width`, and `--checkpt` need to be updated accordingly as well.

-The provided pretrained models for KITTI 2012/2015 have been trained using `kitti2012_full`
+<strong>Note</strong>: The provided pretrained models for KITTI 2012/2015 have been trained using `kitti2012_full`
 or `kitti2015_full`.
 Setting `--dataset` to `kitti2012` or `kitti2015` will evaluate the model on the validation split
 of the training images, which will lead to biased results.

 ## Prediction

 Run the following command to make predictions on KITTI 2012/2015 test set.
 After executing the command below, the frame
 rate of the pipeline will be printed out.
-The frame rate includes both the confidence generation step and forward passes
+The frame rate includes both the confidence generation step and forward pass
 of our CRD-Fusion network.

 ```